Sales. Has. Changed.

 Part 2: The role technology plays to enable the effectiveness of inbound

-Marketing automation software and customer relationship management tools
+Marketing automation software and

 (CRMs) is essential to the inbound sales process.
 At Watermark, we use both Sharpspring and HubSpot, but there are others.